SABS-R3/software-engineering-day1/_episodes/02-bash-shell.md

 Let's start by running the shell.
 Programs that give you access to a shell are often called a *terminal*.
 If you're using the provided SABS virtual machine (VM) or a provisioned laptop which uses Ubuntu, open a new terminal by right-clicking on the desktop and selecting `Open in Terminal`.
 You'll be presented with a new window and something like the following:

 ~~~
-sabsr3@sabsr3-VirtualBox:~/Desktop$
+dtcse@dtcse-VirtualBox:~/Desktop$
 ~~~
 {: .language-bash}

 This is the *command prompt*, which awaits your typed-in commands (which will likely vary if you're not using a SABS VM or laptop, but may contain some of these elements):

-- `sabsr3` represents your username you logged in as
+- `dtcse` represents your username you logged in as
-- `sabsr3-VirtualBox` represents the name of this virtual machine
+- `dtcse-VirtualBox` represents the name of this virtual machine
 - `~/Desktop` is the folder - or directory in Linux speak - you are currently in, showing where you currently are on the file system.
 We'll look into this a bit later

 From here, you can type in and execute commands and see their output.
 For example, if you type the following and press `Enter`, it should show you your username: